Chester Mountaineering Club (CMC) was founded in 1953, the year that saw the first ascent of Everest.

 With a wide range of excellent climbing and hill walking options within 90 mins drive of Chester and a wonderful climbing hut in Snowdonia, our club continues to be one of the best supported regional climbing clubs with an excess of 200 members.

-The club is actively engaged in all outdoor activities (rock climbing, hill walking, ski touring, ice climbing, mountain biking, bouldering etc.) but with a common interest in mountaineering.
+The club is actively engaged in all outdoor activities (rock climbing, hill walking, mountaineering, ski touring, ice climbing, mountain biking, bouldering etc.) but with a common interest in mountaineering.

 Members participate in the full range of activities and there is normally something of interest for everyone.
 If not – you are encouraged to suggest it!

 We aim to be a forum for meets to occur, encouraging members to organise and participate in an active meets programme.
-It does not look to subsidise activity and meets should be self-financing

 We have a programme of both outdoor and indoor meets.